Tuesday, September 2, 2008

 1) Get every email address from every email, customer request, newsletter subscriber, blog poster, etc., etc., etc.

-3) Go to KickApps.com, or Ning.com, or any of the others and create a social network around the interest all your email addressees have in common.
-(Be smart about this...for example, an online store specializing in holiday decorations would find little interest among its social network about the store itself, specifically; however, the store's social network may find great interest in the subject of 'Decorating for the Holidays.'
-Don't design your network around your business.
-Design your network around the interest.)
+3) Go to Ning.com or any of the other platforms and create a social network around the interest all your email addressees have in common.
+Be smart about this...an online store specializing in holiday decorations will find few social networkers interested in the store itself; however, the store's social network may find great interest in the subject of 'Decorating for the Holidays.'

 Presto...a little maintenance once in awhile and there you go...your social network.